abhisekdutta507/documentation/javascript/what-is-function-currying?/README.md

-# What is function currying?
+### What is function currying?

-## Function currying is a functional programming technique that involves breaking down a function that takes multiple arguments into a series of functions that take one argument each.
+Function currying is a functional programming technique that involves breaking down a function that takes multiple arguments into a series of functions that take one argument each.

-### GUIDE

-**function currying** using **bind prototype**.
+#### **function currying** using **bind prototype**.

 ```js
 function multiply(x, y) {